Barbara P

 How to Write an Editorial Article?

-The following steps will help you make up your mind about writing an editorial piece that can persuade readers to agree with your opinion.
+The following steps will help you in writing an editorial piece that can persuade readers to agree with your opinion.

-Editorials aim to promote critical thinking and sometimes to cause people to change their minds on a topic by influencing their opinion.
-Make sure to choose an interesting topic, controversial subject, or something that has a purpose.
+Editorials aim to promote critical thinking and persuade people to change their minds on a topic by influencing their opinions.
+Make sure to choose an interesting topic, a controversial subject, or something that has a purpose.

 Controversial topics are a great way to stir debate and get the readers engaged right from the start.
 With opinion pieces, you have to focus on recent stories that people are talking about.